mulllhausen/btc-inquisitor/README.md

     -t OUTPUT_TYPE, --output-type=OUTPUT_TYPE

 Specify the type of data to return.
 Allowable types are ['BLOCKS'|'TXS'|'BALANCES'].
 If this option is not specified then the data in the ranges is still processed, but no data is returned.
+If this options is not specified then option --validate (-v) must be specified instead.
+Note however that option --validate (-v) can be specified simultaneously with this option.

 If 'BLOCKS' is chosen then full blocks that match the other specified options are returned.
 For example, blocks which contain the specified ADDRESSES, TXHASHES or BLOCKHASHES, blocks that are orphans, blocks that fall within a given range, etc. If 'BLOCKs' is chosen and no other options are specified then all blocks within the specified range will be returned.